-Many people may not realize that stormwater collected in drains located on the curbs of their streets and does not flow to their local water treatment plant.
+Many people may not realize that stormwater collected in drains located on the curbs of their streets does not flow to their local water treatment plant.
 Rather, this water remains untreated and is discharged directly into the waterways.
 During this journey to the waterways, stormwater collects and carries a broad range of pollutants.
-Stormwater is a non point source of pollution thus making it extremely difficult to address with the same methods used to deal with point sources.
+Stormwater is a nonpoint source of pollution thus making it extremely difficult to address and the single greatest threat to our water quality and watershed health.
+Non-point source pollution comes from many diffuse runoff sources such as rainfall, snowmelt, flowing over and through the ground, picking up pollutants as it goes.

 When we think of water pollution, many of us may imagine chemicals being dumped or discharged directly into our waters.
-As a result of the Clean Water Act and other environmental legislation such acts of pollution considered "point source pollution" have largely been eradicated and/or stringently regulated.
+As a result of the Clean Water Act and other environmental legislation, such acts of pollution-considered "point source" pollution has been eradicated and/or stringently regulated.
 Even with the unquestioned success in addressing point source pollution, more than 40 percent of our nation's waters fail to meet designated quality standards for recreation and drinking.
-Surprisingly, the single greatest threat to our water quality and watershed health nationwide is stormwater and "Nonpoint Source Pollution".
-Nonpoint Source Pollution comes from runoff, such as rainfall, snowmelt, flowing over and through the ground, picking up pollutants as it goes.
+Surprisingly, the single greatest threat to our water quality and watershed health nationwide is stormwater and "nonpoint source" pollution.
+Nonpoint source pollution comes from runoff, such as rainfall and snowmelt, flowing over and through the ground, picking up pollutants as it goes.
 Some of these pollutants occur naturally, such as nutrients from sediments, manure, or pet wastes.
-Others polluntants such as fertilizers, automotive grease, and oil occur from our interaction with the environment.
-Stormwater acts as a carrier of non point source pollution and therefore considered a major cause of water quality problems both in Michigan and nationwide.
+Other polluntants, such as fertilizers, automotive grease, and oil, occur from our interaction with the environment.
+Stormwater acts as a carrier of nonpoint source pollution and therefore is considered a major cause of water quality problems both in Michigan and nationwide.